(MASTER OF ARTS ONLY)

 - Students must maintain at least a B average to remain in good standing

 Regional Language Proficiency Requirement

-All REECA students are required to demonstrate a high level of proficiency in Russian or (by petition) another regularly-taught language of the region.
+All REECA students are required to demonstrate a high level of proficiency in Russian or another regularly-taught language of the region.
 Students wishing to fulfill the requirement in a non-Russian language should assume four courses (16 units) and consult with the program office for details.
 There are three options for fulfilling this requirement in Russian: